-|Law Summary||Israel Beverage Container Deposit Law|
+|Law Name||Deposit on Beverage Containers Law|

 |Fees and Taxes||

 Return to retail and designated recycling centers/depots.

-Retained by ELA Recycling Corporation
+Retained by system operators ELA Recycling Corporation and Asofta Recycling Corporation.

 2018 System Results: